 - Poor nutrition

 Pocket reduction surgery removes tartar and disease-causing bacteria from the tooth roots while reducing the pockets that cause periodontal disease.
 During this procedure, the roots are cleaned, and the bone around the tooth is reshaped.
-This technique is often the treatment of choice for more advanced periodontal diseases.
+This technique is often the periodontal disease cure of choice for more advanced diseases.

 Guided bone/ tissue regeneration can now be used to treat gum disease.
 During this procedure, the pockets of degenerated bone are cleaned, a bone graft is placed, and a membrane is inserted to separate the soft tissue and the bony defect.
 This allows the bone to “regenerate” and grow, and it stabilizes the teeth or prepares the jaw for implants.